dbrugne/donut/README.md

 * (social) Add a "Friends are in rooms" list
 * (irc) Message history on arrow up/down
 * (refactor) Use App extends instead of actual server.php
+* Hyperlink analyse and open graph extraction with hover popin in rooms and discussions

 Mobile:
 * (mobile) Port a mobile version with SenchaTouch / Phonegap